Rayongwittayakom School: Extracurricular activities

-Sport event
+Color sports event

 A major event is the annual sports festival, an event for which each class building spends months in preparation, and includes competitions not only in athletics but also parade and audience displays.
 There are 6 colors: yellow, purple, red, green, blue, and pink.

 Love and commitment activity

-This activity is held on the last day of instruction for students in Matthayom 6.
-In the morning, the director will give flowers to students in Matthayom 6 who pass the quota exam of university.
+This activity is held on the last day of instruction for students in Mathayom 6 (Grade 12th).
+In the morning, the director will give flowers to students in Mathayom 6 who pass the quota exam of university.